Audio/MIDI multitrack recording software

 Lo Cut

-The Lo Cut section is a lo cut filter.
-The cut off rate can be 6, 12 or 18 dB/octave.
-The cut-off frequency can be 20 Hz up to 2 kHz.
+The Lo Cut section is a low cut filter.
+The cutoff rate can be 6, 12, or 18 dB/octave.
+The cutoff frequency can range from 20 Hz to 2 kHz.

 Bass

 The Bass section can be a shelving or bell-type equalizer.
-Boost/Attenuation can be -12 dB to +12 dB.
-Frequency can be 20 Hz to 1 kHz.
-If the Vintage button is active the equalizer follows the classic Baxandall curves: cutting low frequencies will be accompanied with a slight boost of the lower-middle range and vice versa.
-If the Shelve button is active no dipping or peaking will occur.
-If the Bell button is active the equalizer will affect a one octave band only.
+Attenuation/boost ranges from -12 dB to +12 dB.
+Frequency can range from 20 Hz to 1 kHz.
+If the Vintage button is active, the equalizer follows the classic Baxandall curves: cutting low frequencies will be accompanied by a slight boost in the lower mid range, and vice versa.
+If the Shelve button is active, no dipping or peaking will occur.
+If the Bell button is active, the equalizer will affect a one-octave band only.

 Lo Mid

 The Lo Mid section is a parametric equalizer.
-The center frequency can be 50 Hz up to 2 kHz.
-The Bandwidth can be 0.05 to 2 octaves.
-The Gain can be -12 dB to +12 dB.
-The section is inactive when Gain is zero (the green indicator will dim).
+The center frequency can range from 50 Hz to 2 kHz.
+The bandwidth ranges from 0.05 to 2 octaves.
+Gain ranges from -12 dB to +12 dB.

 Hi Mid

 The Hi Mid section is a parametric equalizer.
-The center frequency can be 500 Hz up to 12 kHz.
-The Bandwidth can be 0.05 to 2 octaves.
-The Gain can be -12 dB to +12 dB.
-The section is inactive when Gain is zero (the green indicator will dim).
+The center frequency can range from 500 Hz to 12 kHz.
+The bandwidth ranges from 0.05 to 2 octaves.
+Gain ranges from -12 dB to +12 dB.

 Treble

 The Treble section can be a shelving or bell-type equalizer.
-Boost/Attenuation can be -12 dB to +12 dB.
-Frequency can be 1 kHz to 20 kHz.
-If the Vintage button is active the equalizer follows the classic Baxandall curves: cutting high frequencies will be accompanied with a slight boost of the upper-middle range and vice versa.
-If the Shelve button is active no dipping or peaking will occur.
-If the Bell button is active the equalizer will affect a one octave band only.
+Attenuation/boost ranges from -12 dB to +12 dB.
+Frequency can range from 1 kHz to 20 kHz.
+If the Vintage button is active, the equalizer follows the classic Baxandall curves: cutting high frequencies will be accompanied by a slight boost in the upper mid range, and vice versa.
+If the Shelve button is active, no dipping or peaking will occur.
+If the Bell button is active, the equalizer will affect a one-octave band only.

 Hi Cut

-The Hi Cut section is a hi cut filter.
-The cut off rate can be 6, 12 or 18 dB/octave.
-The cut-off frequency can be 500 Hz up to 20 kHz.
+The Hi Cut section is a high cut filter.
+The cutoff rate can be 6, 12, or 18 dB/octave.
+The cutoff frequency can range from 500 Hz to 20 kHz.

 Spectrum Display

-The actual frequency spectrum of the audio signal can be shown in the graph.
-This can be a great help in setting up the EQ.
+The frequency spectrum of the audio signal can be shown in the graph.
+This can be very helpful when setting up the EQ.

-There's a Spectrum box below that graph, more options appear after you've selected a signal for display:
+There is a Spectrum box below the graph.
+More options appear after you select a signal for display:

 • EQ input